manips-sai-org/OpenSai/README.md

-# SAI
+# OpenSai

-SAI (for Simulation and Active Interfaces) is a Software Framework for robot simulation and control.
+OpenSai (Sai stands for Simulation and Active Interfaces) is a Software Framework for robot simulation and control.
 It provides a simulator, graphics visualizer, control library and interfaces to interact with those.
 The control library is aimed at controlling torque controlled robots, so the output of the controller is a vector of command joint torques.

 The different part of the framework communicate between each other using redis as a middleware.